vpetersson/tc-agent-mgr/README.md

   vpetersson/tc-agent-mgr
 ```

+### Optional Settings

-If you have a paid license of TeamCity, you may also specify `TC_MAX_AGENT`, but this will default to 3 (which is the limit for the free license).
+* `TC_MAX_AGENT`:  This will default to 3 (which is the limit for the free license).
+* `AGENT_WHITELIST_STRING`: Set this if you want to only approve agents with this string in the name.

 ## Security Notes

 Please note that there is not a whole lot of security considerations in here.
-Any agent trying to register to your TeamCity server will automatically get approved.
+Any agent trying to register to your TeamCity server will automatically get approved (unless `AGENT_WHITELIST_STRING` is set).
 Don't use this unless you understand that risk.

 You may also want to create a new TeamCity group and only grant permission to the role 'Agent manager'.
 You can then make your new a member of this group and this group only.